 **The following are Privatized Business Partners: IHG, Campbell Crossing, University/College faculty, Fortera Credit Union, Bank of America, and Home Health Care.

-3. Contractor personnel who are ineligible for a CAC may obtain an extended pass at the request of their Contract Officer Representative (COR).
-RAPIDGate is a voluntary program due to associated costs.
+3. Contractor personnel who are ineligible for a CAC may obtain a 1 year AIE pass at the request of their Contract Officer Representative (COR).

-4. All persons requesting unescorted access will continue to be vetted through the NCIC III, prior to being issued a locally produced ID or pass.
-If a visitor requesting access does not have REAL ID Act compliant form of identification and cannot provide supplemental identity proofing documents, they must be escorted at all times while on the installation.
+5. All persons requesting unescorted access will continue to be vetted through the NCIC III, prior to being issued a locally produced ID or pass.

 Gate 4: Seven days per week, 24 hours a day.